TeloiDev/convstring/README.md

 ## Why us?

-- 😎 We guarantee the great performance
+- 😎 We guarantee great performance
 - 🍀 ConvString is object-oriented and it allows you to create your own converter
 - <img src="https://www.vectorlogo.zone/logos/typescriptlang/typescriptlang-icon.svg" align="center" width="25"> Clean Typescript code